Game Preview: Condors at Eagles, 6 p.m.

 - Game Preview: Condors at Eagles, 6 p.m. - Bakersfield Condors

-- Griffins Look to Keep Point Streak Alive During Three-Game Week - Grand Rapids Griffins
+- Bakersfield Rallies For 2-1 Victory Over The Colorado Eagles - Colorado Eagles

-- Hogs Dig in for Midweek Tilt vs. Stars at BMO Center - Rockford IceHogs
+- Griffins Push Point Streak to 10 Games with 3-2 Shootout Loss to Cleveland - Grand Rapids Griffins

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.